NOTICE: SuperHalfs Series will start in 2022

 Five of the world’s best half-marathons have joined forces to create the SuperHalfs, a new international circuit of five of the best trials over this distance.
-The new alliance brings together the five finest trials under the same brand with the goal of fostering road-running, tourism sport, and boosting environmental awareness from March 2020 on, when the series will start.
+The new alliance brings together the five finest races under the same brand with the goal of fostering road-running, tourism sport, and boosting environmental awareness.

-The SuperHalfs begin in 2020 with the Lisbon Half-Marathon.
+The SuperHalfs begin in 2022.
 This series offers runners a unique challenge, rewarding their efforts through: guaranteed entries; merchandising; a Digital Passport with virtual stamps for each race completed and a SuperMedal for those who complete all five races in the circuit.

 FAQs on the SuperHalfs

 - EDP Lisbon Half Marathon